Who we are

 Industry Partners & Support

-VoxNeuro’s science is backed by 30+ years of globally funded, peer-reviewed research led by Dr. John F. Connolly.
+VoxNeuro’s science is backed by over 30 years of globally funded, peer-reviewed research led by Dr. John F. Connolly.
 This research began at Dalhousie University, furthered at University of Montreal, and continues to break new ground at McMaster University, where VoxNeuro launched its operations in 2017.
-Dr. John F. Connolly, the Chief Science Officer and co-founder of VoxNeuro, holds the Senator William McMaster Chair in Cognitive Neuroscience, is the founding director of the ARiEAL Research Centre, and co-directs the Language, Memory and Brain Lab at McMaster University.
-VoxNeuro works with partners at the McMaster Industry Liaison Office in the commercialization of this groundbreaking technology in brain health management, and is a graduate of The Forge, McMaster’s start-up incubator.
+VoxNeuro works with partners at the McMaster Industry Liaison Office in the commercialization of Dr. Connolly’s research, and is a graduate of The Forge, McMaster’s start-up incubator.

 VoxNeuro has received innovation support funding from the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP).
-Obtaining NRC IRAP funding not only serves as recognition for VoxNeuro’s focus on innovation, but will serve as a catalyst for the company’s growth and ability to scale, funding the development of the Cognitive Health Assessment Management Platform™.
+Obtaining NRC IRAP funding not only serves as recognition for VoxNeuro’s focus on innovation, but also served as a catalyst for the company’s growth and ability to scale, funding the development of the Cognitive Health Assessment Management Platform™.

 VoxNeuro is a member of the Hamilton Chamber of Commerce.
 As a part of the Hamilton community, VoxNeuro is dedicated to building Hamilton’s reputation as one of Canada’s leading innovative cities in healthcare, while helping to promote and enhance business growth and activities across the City of Hamilton.

 VoxNeuro is a Platinum Corporate Sponsor of Brain Injury Canada.
-We share the central mission to enhance the lives of individuals, their families & caregivers living with brain injury.
+The organizations share the central mission to enhance the lives of individuals, their families & caregivers living with brain injury.
 Brain Injury Canada, the only national charitable brain injury organization, enables access to ABI information and services for all Canadians.
-In 2020, Brain Injury Canada will launch an integrated and comprehensive Brain Injury Resource Website.
-It will serve to provide reliable & evidence-based information related to brain injury, and a comprehensive list of existing services for Canadians with brain injuries, their families and caregivers.

 The Government of Canada’s Trade Commissioner Service selected VoxNeuro as 1 of 11 emerging growth Canadian Life Sciences companies to participate in the Canadian Technology Accelerators’ inaugural bi-coastal program led by the Consulates General of Canada in New York and San Francisco.
 The program, which concluded in November 2020, was dedicated to the development of high-potential, early-stage digital health start-ups into the San Francisco and New York healthcare ecosystems, priming VoxNeuro’s US market entry in 2021.